Why and how to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

 Set up an Offshore Company in Vanuatu

-Vanuatu is a pure tax haven, there are no corporate or individual income tax, no dividend distribution taxes, no capital gains taxes, no withholding taxes, no estate, and inheritance taxes, and there are no foreign exchange controls.
+Vanuatu is a pure tax haven; there are no corporate or individual income taxes, no dividend distribution taxes, no capital gains taxes, no withholding taxes, no estate and inheritance taxes, and there are no foreign exchange controls.
 The only applicable taxes are a value-added tax of 12.5%, certain stamp duties, and customs duties, with certain exemptions in sectors such as Tourism, Manufacturing or processing and Mineral Exploration.

 Company law in Vanuatu is based on English Common Law.
-Companies in Vanuatu are governed by the Companies Act, except International Companies, the most common offshore entity, which is governed by the International Companies Act.
-This category of company offers more flexibility and easier administration as we will see below.
+Companies in Vanuatu are governed by the Companies Act, except International Companies, the most common offshore entity, which are governed by the International Companies Act.
+This category of company offers more flexibility and easier administration, which will be described below.

 International Companies in Vanuatu

-Companies registered under the International Companies Act are entitled to do international business and may have restrictions to trade within Vanuatu, own a real estate interest within the territory, except the lease of an office where it conducts its management, and hold banking, trust or insurance licenses.
+Companies registered under the International Companies Act are entitled to do international business and may have restrictions on trading within Vanuatu and owning a real estate interest within the territory, except for the lease of an office where it conducts its management, and on holding banking, trust or insurance licenses.

-A Vanuatu offshore company is commonly used for international trading, holding company, holding tangible and intangible assets, asset protection and confidentiality, estate planning, security dealer, holding vessels, among others.
+A Vanuatu offshore company is commonly used for international trading, holding companies, holding tangible and intangible assets, asset protection and confidentiality, estate planning, security dealers, and holding vessels, among others.

 Offshore companies in Vanuatu are guaranteed to be fully tax-exempt for 20 years, and only subject to an annual fee of USD 300.
 Companies may elect to be long-term entities and pay renewal fees of USD 1,000 (5-year company), USD 1,500 10-year company) and USD 2,500 (20-year company).